-To test and validate the operation of our forest fire spread simulation model we conducted several experiments.
-These experiments were aimed at meeting our initial objective of simulating forest fire spread and suppression under dynamic and non-uniform conditions using the DEVS cellspace approach.
+To test and validate the operation of our forest fire spread simulation model, we conducted several experiments.
+These experiments were aimed at meeting our initial objective of simulating forest fire spread and suppression under dynamic and nonuniform conditions using the DEVS cell space approach.
 The first experiment tests the effect of constant wind speed and direction on fire spreading in homogeneous fuel and slope.
 The second experiment simulates fire spread in a homogeneous forest under varying wind speed and direction.
-The third experiment simulates fire spread in a forest with varying fuel models and non-uniform topography.
-Finally, the fourth and fifth experiment considers suppression by simulating the influence of water or rain (fire fighting) on fire spread behavior.
-In all the experiments we use a total of 900 (15 meters $\times$ 15 meters) forest cells with a square forest cell space of 30 $\times$ 30 cells.
-To initiate the forest fire we arbitrarily ignite one cell in the cell space in all the experiments.
+The third experiment simulates fire spread in a forest with varying fuel models and nonuniform topography.
+Finally, the fourth and fifth experiments consider suppression by simulating the influence of water or rain (firefighting) on fire spread behavior.
+In all the experiments, we use a total of 900 ( $15 \times 15$ meters) forest cells with a square forest cell space of $30 \times 30$ cells.
+To initiate the forest fire, we arbitrarily ignite one cell in the cell space in all the experiments.
 Table 1 gives the name and brief description of each of the 13 NFFL fuel models.